apocalyptech/advmap/README.md

 =====================

-This is an experimental mapping program for adventure games, such as the old Sierra adventures, and interactive fiction (such as from Infocom, etc).
+This is an experimental mapping program for adventure games, such as the old Sierra / LucasArts adventures, and interactive fiction (such as from Infocom, etc).

-It's got some good points and bad points; a lot of it's a little bizarre, though it worked well enough for my purposes while I was going on a huge adventure game binge a number of years ago.
+It's got some good points and bad points; a lot of it's a little bizarre.

-The file format itself is currently all binary -- I struggled for awhile with the knowledge that really I should be using some kind of gzipped XML format rather than binary, but I have something of a grudge against XML and tend to avoid it whenever possible.

-Anyway, inside `data` there's a bunch of sample ones that I had created and played around with.
-Perhaps this'll be of use to someone.
+Regardless, I've been using it off and on since 2010, whenever I go on an adventure game bender, and it's continued to perform well for me.
+(Though the odd game will end up prompting more feature enhancements to support more mapping possibilities -- the Zork series in particular prompted more features than just about the rest combined.)

+The file format itself is currently a custom binary format.
+This may end up eventually changing to something like gzipped json, though I'm not sure if that's something I care enough to change.

+Inside the `data` directory, you can find the collected maps that I've produced over the years, as well as a few testing maps.
+For the most part these shouldn't contain too many non-map-related spoilers, though there were a few games which I'd used the map as a general- purpose note-taking device as well.

 Running
 -------

-This is written in Python 2, using PyGTK2/PyCairo, and is therefore a gtk+-2 application.
+This is written in Python 2.7, using PyGTK2/PyCairo, and is therefore a gtk+-2 application.
 As far as I know, PyGTK2 doesn't work with Python 3 (you've instead got to start using gobject for gtk+-3 bindings instead), so this remains a Python 2 app.